 This circuit utilizes an Arduino UNO microcontroller and an Analog Joystick to read the joystick's position and button state.
-The joystick provides two analog outputs for vertical and horizontal movement, as well as a digital output for a button press.
-The Arduino processes these inputs and outputs the values to the serial monitor for debugging and monitoring purposes.
+The Arduino processes the joystick's vertical and horizontal movements and the button press, outputting the values to the serial monitor for debugging or further processing.

 5V: Connected to the VCC pin of the Analog Joystick.